-Through her consulting work, Patricia has advised some of the world’s most respected brands–Discovery Communications, Dannon, Target, NASA, Unisys and the New York Philharmonic reach into the future.
+The award-winning consulting firm she founded and heads helps some of the world’s most respected brands reach into the future: Discovery Communications, Dannon, Target, NASA, Unisys and the New York Philharmonic.
 Her work has been featured in the New York Times, Harvard Business Review, USA Today and Advertising Age.